 topical anesthetics like xylocaine or lidocaine (not recommended for children),

-Campho-Phenique or Blistex, which work best if applied when the sore first appears.
+Campho-Phenique or Blistex works best if applied when the sore first appears.

-More severe sores might require additional treatment like with anti-inflammatory pastes, Peridex mouthwash, or Lidex gel.
+More severe sores might require additional treatment, such as anti-inflammatory pastes, Peridex mouthwash, or Lidex gel.

 To help avoid aphthous stomatitis, you should practice good oral hygiene and make sure you are eating a proper diet and getting adequate hydration.
 If you get canker sores frequently, you should discuss your medical history with your doctor and talk about the possibility of a vitamin B12 deficiency.